walter-elizabeth/Missed-Benchmarks/README.md

 ## SSC 442 Final Project, Research Report & Business Memo-Style Writing Samples

-This project was completed as part of my senior capstone course for my minor in Social Science Quantitative Data Analytics for my Economics B.A.
+This project was initially completed as part of my senior capstone course for my minor in Social Science Quantitative Data Analytics for my Economics B.A.
+In the spring of 2025, I decided to re-do the project with better, updated data.
+I also expanded on the project, expanding it from a short memo to a more research and policy oriented paper.

 The focus of the project was to devise a question to investigate, find and merge datasets, create data visualizations, and put said visualizations into a brief memo meant for a C-Suite executive explaining your findings.